 Fiorentina are one of the great clubs in Italian football despite their limited success.
 They’ve won Lo Scudetto just twice, along with numerous Italian Cups, but they’ve spent the majority of their lifetime in A. In fact they’ve only spent four years outside of the Division since 1931.

 Their 2005-06 dream fourth-placed finish ended in tears after the Gigliati were found to be involved in the Calciopoli scandal.
-The Viola avoided demotion to Serie B on appeal, but despite a 19-point penalty managed to qualify for the UEFA Cup the season after.
+The Viola avoided demotion to Serie B on appeal, but despite an initial 19-point penalty managed to qualify for the UEFA Cup the season after.